Sumbar River

 The Sumbar (also Sari-su, Sara-su and Ṣáríṣú) is a fast flowing river in southern Turkmenistan and northern Iran.
-It a tributary of the Atrek.
+It is a tributary of the Atrek.
 The name Sari-su means yellow water in Turkic languages, but is applied to a number of other rivers as well.
 It used to be an area for Caspian tigers in Turkmenistan, until the last individual was killed in January 1954.

 Geography

 The Sumbar is 245 km long and drains a basin of 8300 km2.
 It arises in the Kopet Dag mountains in Iran and flows into Turkmenistan.
-For a long stretch before the Sumbar runs into the Atrek, it is separated from it by a range of hills called the Marábeh.
-The Atrek becomes the Turkmenistan-Iran border where the Sumbar flows into it, at 37°59′28″N 55°16′29″E.
+For a long stretch before the Sumbar runs into the Atrek, it is separated from the latter by a range of hills called the Marábeh.
+The Atrek becomes part of the Turkmenistan-Iran border where the Sumbar flows into it, at 37°59′28″N 55°16′29″E.